-Participants will join this program with a project that they either are already working on or want to develop during this program.
+Participants join this program with a project that they either are already working on or want to develop during this program.
 For the first round, we are happy to have 29 participants with 20 projects.

 Project ideas can range from solving technical questions, to creating an open data project or report, developing open source software project, writing open publication, facilitating community/team culture movements, advancing open educational resource or contributing to other existing projects/community.

-All applications are welcome, whether your project is just an idea at this stage, or something that is running for years, but, your projects must:
+All applications are welcome, whether the project is just an idea at this stage, or something that is running for years, but, the projects must: